Kotlinlearncs.online LogoJava

 For now we’ll stick to private and, when omitted, to public.
 We’ll discuss internal a few lessons from now.
 And keep in mind that if you don’t mark a method or field as private or internal, it ends up as public.
 This is normally the right thing, so it’s a good default for Kotlin to provide.

-Practice: Simple Object Method (Kotlin)
+Solve: Simple Object Method (Kotlin) (Practice)

 Created By: Geoffrey Challen